-If you want to grow online, you’ll have to be consistent on that.
-Being a content creator isn’t easy as you would think, but you’re doing it anyway.
+If you want to grow online, you’ll have to be consistent with that.
+Being a content creator isn’t as easy as you would think, but you’re doing it, anyway.

 If you want to get more views on Reels, you’ll have to be consistent in your posting.

-You can be posting three days a week or every day at a particular time.
+You can post three days a week or every day at a particular time.
 Just find the one you’re most comfortable with and stick to it.

 If you just created a new account, and you’re expecting to get thousands of views, well, you’re in for a shock.

-Be consistent, post funny, entertaining, inspirational, and educational content, and you’ll see your views climb up.
+Be consistent, post entertaining, inspirational, and educational content, and you’ll see your views climb up.